-- Ensure that you have filled in the Applicant ID in the space provided in the application form WITHOUT FAIL. - Please note that falsifying or misinterpreting information on the application will result in rejection of the application for admission. - Applications have to be submitted online only.
-Please do not send us the hard-copy.

-• Applications which are incomplete or contains invalid entries will not be processed
+- Please note that falsifying or misinterpreting information on the application will result in rejection of the application for admission. - Applications have to be submitted online only.
+Please do not send us the hard-copy. - Applications which are incomplete or contains invalid entries will not be processed